 I can’t rave enough about Cairns.
 Why had I waited 40 years to visit the far Tropical North Queensland?
 It had everything you could want in a vacation, climate, resorts, water, fun, and yes, a price tag.
-But a price tag so worth it.
+But a price tag is so worth it.
 If we have to holiday here this year.
 Here is a good place.

 With so many things to do in Cairns, it’s hard to whittle it down to just 10.
 But I did.
 10 of the best things to do in Cairns on your first visit.

 How many days should I spend in Cairns?
-If you have a week you’ll get through these 10 things to do in Cairns city really easily.
+If you have a week you’ll get through these 10 things to do in Cairns city easily.
 What to do in Cairns in 3 days?
 If you only have a few days, pick my top 3 at the end.

 So, let’s get into it.
 The top ten things to do in Cairns Australia (and possibly every time after).

 10. Go Chasing Waterfalls